Guidance

 12 tips: Conflicts in the team between individual employees

 Two of your employees are in conflict with each other.
-You may find out from one of them complaining about the situation.
+You may find out about this through one of them complaining about the situation.

 What can you do?

-Your first step must be: Ask if employees have already talked about it!
-Don’t let people not talk about it openly!
+Your first step should be: Ask the employee if they have already talked about it!
+Don’t allow them not to talk about it openly!

-Ask the employee to talk to their colleague – even if they are reluctant to do so.
-You can calmly demand that he stand his ground and seek a solution.
-Set a deadline by which the meeting should have taken place.
+Encourage your employees to talk to their colleagues – even if they don’t dare to do so.
+You can calmly demand that they express their point of view and look for solutions.
+Set a deadline for when the discussion should have taken place.

-Don’t take responsibility away from the employee!
-The manager should not appear as a savior who tries to resolve the conflict for the employee, as this can make conflicts much worse.
-You can also read our article on the subject of victims, perpetrators and rescuers in our article The drama triangle: How to escalate a conflict
+Don’t take responsibility away from your employees!
+The manager should not appear as a rescuer who tries to resolve the conflict for the employee, as this can make conflicts much worse.
+Read our article on the topic of victims, perpetrators and rescuers in our blog: The drama triangle: how to escalate a conflict

 Conflicts are always a leadership responsibility.
 You cannot allow teamwork to be hindered by the conflict of individual employees.
-In this respect, you must intervene, but as you are dealing with adults, you should first give them the chance to resolve the conflict themselves.
+Letting a conflict run its course and doing nothing is extremely dangerous.
+This can result in dismissals, sick leave or poor work due to a lack of information and communication.
+In this respect, it is important to intervene, but as you are dealing with adults, you should first give your employees the chance to resolve the conflict themselves.

 Conflicts in the team Debate

 If the discussion between the employees has not worked, then it is necessary to have a discussion with both of them together.
-It is perfectly possible to speak to each of the opposing parties individually before the joint meeting.
-However, make it clear in a one-to-one conversation that this will not solve the problems, but that a joint discussion must definitely take place.
+It can make sense to talk to each of the opposing parties individually before the joint discussion.
+Many conflicts arise from different perspectives on the same topic.
+Both parties need to understand this.
+However, make it clear in the individual discussion that this will not solve the problems, but that a joint discussion must definitely take place.
 Only then do colleagues have the opportunity to agree on a commitment – and can find a new level with each other.

 For such a conversation to go well, the most important basis is your neutrality!
 If this is not the case, the conflict will intensify; if you take sides, you will get into hot water.

-Of course you can make decisions in the interests of the company and the team goals, even if they are in favor of one or the other.
-It is important here that the decision has a comprehensible factual basis and is not based on their personal connections or sympathies.
+Of course you can make decisions in the interests of the company and the team’s goals, even if the situation turns out to be more attractive for one person than the other.
+The important thing here is that the decision has a comprehensible factual basis and is not based on your personal connections or sympathies.
 Show your emotional objectivity and demonstrate that every employee has the same rights.

 In a joint discussion, let each colleague explain their point of view, how they experience the situation, what their problems are and what bothers them.
 Reflect objectively what you hear and express your thoughts on the conflict neutrally.